Theremin: Popular music

 Theremins and theremin-like sounds started to be incorporated into popular music from the end of the 1940s (with a series of Samuel Hoffman/Harry Revel collaborations) and has continued, with various degrees of popularity, to the present.

 Lothar and the Hand People were the first rock band known to perform live with a theremin in November 1965.
 In fact, Lothar was the name they gave to their Moog theremin.

 The Beach Boys' 1966 single "Good Vibrations"—though it does not technically contain a theremin—is the most frequently cited example of the instrument in pop music.
 The song actually features a similar-sounding instrument invented by Paul Tanner called an Electro-Theremin.
 Upon release, the single prompted an unexpected revival in theremins and increased the awareness of analog synthesizers.
-In response to requests by the band, Moog Music began producing their own brand of ribbon-controlled instruments which would mimic the sound of a theremin.
+In response to requests by the band, Moog Music began producing its own brand of ribbon-controlled instruments which would mimic the sound of a theremin.